martucs/42_minishell/README.md

 - Word:  anything except space/tab
 - Token:  |, <<, <, >, >>

-It's true that we have an enum that specifies which type of token it is: pipe, heredoc, append, etc, but that's it.
+We have an enum that specifies which type of token it is: pipe, heredoc, append, etc, but that's it.
 With this information we are able to create a list of commands (each with their own list of redirections) and execute just with that.

 Understanding Bash